-It's quite possible you're paying too much in property taxes if you live in an area where property values have depreciated.
-Property taxes are determined by a previous assessment of your house, so if prices are less than what they used to be in your area, you can challenge your assessment and save money.
+It's possible you're paying too much in property taxes if you reside in an area where property values have depreciated.
+Property taxes are based upon a previous assessment of your house, so if values have declined in your neighborhood, you can challenge your assessment and save money.
 An appraisal from Anderson Appraisal, LLC is your best evidence when building your case.
-At Anderson Appraisal, LLC, we're equipped to assist you in disputing your tax assessment.
+We're equipped to assist you in appealing your tax assessment.

-When the amount being loaned to the homebuyeris more than 80% of the actual value of the real estate, many lenders ask homebuyers to take out this supplemental insurance plan.
+When the amount being loaned to the buyeris more than 80% of the actual value of the home, most lenders ask homebuyers to purchase this supplemental insurance plan.
 That policy is Private Mortgage Insurance, or PMI.
-This extra payment is often folded into the monthly mortgage payment and is quickly forgotten.
-PMI is no longer required when the leftover balance of the loan - whether through market appreciation or principal pay down - dips below the 80% mark, making this very unfortunate.
-In fact, the United States Congress invoked a law in 1998 (the Homeowners Protection Act of 1998) requiring lenders to dismiss the PMI payments when the loan-to-value ratio conditions have been met.
+Since the added payment is usually folded into the monthly mortgage payment, it is often forgotten.
+This is damaging because PMI is no longer required when the remainder of the loan - whether through market appreciation or principal pay down - falls below the 80% level.
+In fact, the Homeowners Protection Act (HPA) of 1998 was invoked by the United States Congress requiring lenders to eliminate the PMI installments when the loan-to-value ratio conditions have been met.

-If you'd like to get rid of PMI, Anderson Appraisal, LLC will give you a statement regarding the value of your home.
-The expense of the appraisal can usually be recovered in a short amount of time because you'll no longer be paying the PMI.
+If you'd like to do away with PMI, Anderson Appraisal, LLC can give you a statement regarding the value of your home.
+The expense of the home valuation can generally be recovered in a short amount of time because you'll no longer be paying the PMI.

-Order your appraisal from Anderson Appraisal, LLC todayOrder today
+Get your appraisal from Anderson Appraisal, LLCOrder online

-The parties will have a clearer picture of what price to set, if they need to sell the home.
-And if a "buyout" is the chosen option, both parties will feel like they've gotten a fair assessment.
+The parties will have a better idea of what price to set, if they need to sell the home.
+And on the flip side, if a "buyout" is the chosen option, both parties will feel like they've gotten a fair evaluation.

-The loss of a loved one is a difficult time in life, and settling an estate from a death, or probate, often entails an appraisal to establish Fair Market Value for the real estate involved.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, guaranteeing the fullest degree of discretion.
+The death of a loved one is a painful time in life, and settling an estate from a death, or probate, often requires an appraisal to establish Fair Market Value for the residential property involved.
+We ensure the utmost degree of discretion, as we're bound with confidentiality by the ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP).

-Most Americans don't have dedicated estate planners or executors to take care of these affairs, unlike wealthy individuals.
-And seeing that a home or other property often makes up an uneven share of the total estate value, understanding the true worth of the real estate at hand is of essential importance to ensuring disputing parties leave knowing they've received an honest deal.
+Unlike many wealthy individuals, most Americans do not have dedicated estate planners or executors to take care of these matters.
+And since a home or other property often makes up an unequal share of the total estate value, understanding the true value of the real estate at hand is of vital importance to ensuring disputing parties leave knowing they've gotten an honest deal.

-Relocate to or from Randall County for work
+Move to or from Randall County through an employee relocation program

-We are familiar with the stress associated with an employee relocation.
-We take great care in establishing an accommodating appointment time for the appraisal inspection.
-During our intensive inspection, we suggest relocating employees to provide feedback on the positive characteristics of their property, along with information regarding any recent sales or listings in their area that they want considered.
+We know the stress involved with an employee relocation.
+That being said, we take great care in establishing an accommodating appointment time for the appraisal inspection.
+During our detailed inspection, we encourage relocating employees to provide input on the positive aspects of their property, as well as information about any new sales or listings in their area that they want considered.

-Close on your home promptly — for an accurate price
+Close on your home promptly — for the right price

-A professional appraisal will help you make a more informed decision regarding your asking price, whether you decide to sell your home on your own or use the assistance of a real estate agent.
-Apart from a real estate agent, an appraiser has no vested interest in what amount the house sells for.
-Our fees are calculated on our efforts to complete the appraisal report and not a percentage of the sales price.
+Whether you decide to sell your home on your own or with the help of a real estate agent, a professional appraisal can help you make a more informed decision when determining your selling price.
+An appraiser has no vested interest in what amount the house sells for, unlike real estate agents.
+Our fees rest on our efforts to finish the appraisal report and not a percentage of the sales price.

 On a daily basis, we analyze the difference in value things like an additional bathroom or a kitchen remodel can make.
-Getting a professional appraisal is a reliable way to determine what improvements will add value and what a suitable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time, because we're experts in knowing how long properties stay on the market.
+Seeking a professional appraisal is a trusted way to determine what improvements will add value and what an applicable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time, because we're experts in knowing how long homes are one the market.